raku

 Traditional instruments, again, are designed to be transparent.
 One resisting this is considered poor, broken, inefficient or opaque.
 Cage's prepared pianos altered this perception some while remaining accessible from an ivory panel.
 A good aunt and uncle of mine, living in the hills of southeastern Minnesota, owned an upright piano positioned in their living room.
 It was not playable and kept to project a cultured milieu.

 Inventing the Fayfer Harp, I began with a decorative pewter leaf with beautiful overtones when tapped or bowed.
-So, I suspended the leaf on 8 pound nylon line in a four post frame built from PVC pipe.
+The leaf was suspened on 8 pound nylon lines in a four post frame built from PVC pipe.
 Two lines threaded the leaf at four points via threaded piezo mics that amplified and roughly tuned the instrument.
-A 3 foot steel rod pierced the middle of the pewter resonator and further attached o a 2 pound weight beneath the leaf, a flared piece of brass screwed to the top.
-The instrument was played by inserting a finger of one hand into this flare (prevented muting) while bowing the rod and other parts of the Fayfer.
-The PVC posts were enhanced by thin pine dowels that could also be pulled or struck in performance.
+A 3 foot threaded steel rod pierced the middle of the pewter resonator and was further attached to a 2 pound weight beneath the instrument., A flared piece of brass screwed to the top, also a found object.
+The instrument was played by inserting a finger into this flared brass (prevented muting) while vibrating the rod, and other parts of the Fayfer, with a violin bow.
+The PVC posts also included thin pine dowels that could also be pulled or struck in performance.

-The Fayfer, like my other sculptural instruments, were directly inspired by my work in raku pottery, an ancient Japanese art form that purposefully uses difficult-to-control materials and procedures to inhibit control of a medium.
-My studies in raku, beginning in 1971, dramatically shifted my aesthetics in music and art and would eventually find kinship with the work of John Cage and the fluxes movement.
-To appreciate my work to this day in all areas, these roots and concepts must be understood.
+The Fayfer, like other sculptural instruments of mine, were influenced by my work in raku pottery, an ancient Japanese art form that purposefully uses difficult-to-control materials and procedures to inhibit control of a medium.
+This effectively harneseses the ego as it dares the performer to trivialize instrument.
+My studies in raku, beginning in 1971, dramatically shifted my aesthetics in music and art eventually finding kinship with the work of John Cage and the fluxes movement.
+To appreciate this work these roots and concepts must be understood.

 Over the years, bits and pieces of these works have been used in third generation improvs, fixed electronic works, video accompaniment, etc. But for recent experiences here in Prague, these files may have been lost or tossed.
-As such they have been recovered, and now more than ever, explain my current discomfort with a freakishly narcissistic society.
+As such they have been recovered, and now more than ever, explain my current discomfort with a freakishly narcissistic society where mirroring parades as invention.
 The rhythms are rugged.
 The pitches found and untempered by a resistant artifice.
-They are spontaneous audio traces by a western trained musician moving awkwardly through a terrain of obstacles resistant to control.
-A planned performance bout resulting in a dislocated will.
+They are spontaneous audio traces by a western trained musician, me, moving awkwardly through a terrain of obstacles resistant to control.
+A planned bout resulting in a dislocated will.
 An altered aesthetic impacting an ever shifting view of what is beautiful.
-A renewed cognition of the ugliness of kitsch as it clownishly seeks complete control.
+A renewed cognition of the ugliness of kitsch as it clownishly seeks a feigned control.
 An aesthetic that represses virtuosity and self importance while lifting and exposing the same.

 Chapter One - Plicks